 Walking

 Chicago is designated as a Gold-level community due to its excellent design guidelines and policy approaches that support walking and pedestrian safety by walkfriendly.org.
-As a big city with a vibrant metropolitan lifestyle, getting around Chicago by walking is also a practical way to save on public transportation costs.
+As one of the best walkable cities in the U.S., getting around Chicago by walking is a practical way to save on public transportation costs.

 Now that you know Chicago’s inner city public transit work, here’s how to get there from outside the city and nearby suburbs, known as Chicagoland.